pablohdzvizcarra/my-software-developer-career/README.md

 #### Day 743: Java and Hacker Rank
 Finish book so good they can't ignore you simply a book like no other, continue upgrade my java skills in hacker rank.

+#### Day 744: Java and Design Patterns
+Today learning about Abstract Factory and start create one project with this pattern.